Welcome to Fraunhofer IFAM Dresden

 Fraunhofer IFAM Dresden on LinkedIn

-EMATec 2026 - Energy Transition and Hydrogen Materials
+EMATec 2026 - Magnetic Materials and E-Mobility 🧲

 Thomas Weißgärber Felix Heubner Dr. Inge Lindemann Thomas Studnitzky Kay Reuter Olaf Andersen Johannes Trapp